Rustfahrtagentur/microcad/books/tutorials/src/lego_brick/base/frame/another_rect.md

 Because the arguments we give to the first `std::geo2d::Rect()` match exactly the parameter names of it we do not need to write extra parameter names here.
 This is called *auto-matching*.
-It prevents us from having to re-write the argument names:
+It prevents us from having to write the argument names twice:

 ```µcad
 std::geo2d::Rect(width = width, height = height);